yannickkirschen/ddir/docs/index.md

 ### Create diff

-This will traverse the source directory, compare it to the destination directory and store ste diff in `.ddir`.
+This will traverse the source directory, compare it to the destination directory and store the diff in `.ddir`.

 `ddir create --source <path>`